proemial/mono/apps/mcp-server/README.md

 pnpm --filter mcp-server run test
 ```

 Disconnect from any `localhost` server.
-Then, connect to the remote server:
+Then, connect to the remote server
+(notice the trailing `/mcp` in the worker URL below):

 ```shell
 connect https://mcp-server.proemial.workers.dev/mcp